andersonlebon/CHARITY-CAPSTON-PROJECT/README.md

   > `npx hint .`

-- And for tracking the linter errors in CSS file run:
+- For tracking the linter errors in CSS file run:
   > `npx stylelint "\*_/_.{css,scss}"`

+- And For tracking the linter errors in JavaScript file run:

+  > `npx eslint .`
 ## Author

 👤 **Anderson Caleb**